Bellevue Baptist Church: Leadership

-Bellevue has been led by only four pastors since 1927.
+Bellevue has been led by only five pastors since 1927.
 The first service was held on July 12, 1903 with Bellevue's first pastor, Henry Hurt, saying that he hoped the new church would become “one of the greatest powers for good” that the city of Memphis had ever seen.
 Hurt served as pastor for the first 11 years, resigning because of poor health in 1914.
 When his health improved, he later served as pastor of Union Avenue Baptist Church in Memphis.
 He also served on the building committee for Baptist Memorial Hospital and as commissioner for the Memphis Housing Authority.
 A two-story wooden frame building was added to the original stone structure in 1910, with evening services sometimes held on the rooftop.
 Richard M. Inlow served as pastor from 1915 to 1920, followed by William M. Bostick, pastor from 1920 to 1927.
 Because of the growth in membership, a 1,000-seat auditorium was constructed on Bellevue Avenue, replacing the stone chapel.
 Dedication for the new building was March 16, 1924.